salekinsirajus/memAllocation/design.md

   # said what each of parameters means

  ```
- P.S.: we are using the `freerange=startscan` for all the algorithms as well: start
+ P.S.: we are using the `freerange=startscan` for all the algorithms to: start
  scanning for holes from the high point to the low point.

+randomfit
+Random fit was the most difficult to implement, due to difficulties with keeping a list
+of memory holes and with picking one at random.
+We eventually decided to keep an array
+of 500 appropriately sized holes with an integer tracking the number of holes present
+in the list, and using an uninitialized integer as a pseudorandom number, as rand()
+proved to not work, to pick one from the list.